VILLASframework/documentation/docs/node/development/sample.md

 # Sample {#node-dev-sample}

-One of the main design decissions while developing VILLASnode gateway was the choice of a simple and common data structure for simulation data.
+One of the main design decisions while developing VILLASnode gateway was the choice of a simple and common data structure for simulation data.

 In VILLAS terminology, we refer to this as a _sample_.
 A sample is a set of signals which have been generated, simulated or measured at the same sampling time instant.
 Each node-type needs to convert its own data format into the common intermediate data structure.
 This enables VILLASnode to interface each of the available [node-types](../nodes/index.md) with each other.